Historic Sites of Manitoba: Knox Presbyterian Church (341 Eveline Street, Selkirk)

 Information sheet available at Knox Presbyterian Church, 2018.

-We thank Natalie Macintosh, George Penner, and Grahame Macfarlane for providing additional information used here.
+We thank Natalie Macintosh, George Penner, Grahame Macfarlane, Rose Kuzina, Joen Hadfield, and Oksana Preachuk and Jaydi Overwater (City of Selkirk, Culture Recreation & Green Transportation Department) for providing additional information used here.

 This page was prepared by Connor Macfarlane and Gordon Goldsborough.